ilijaljubicic/mikan/readme.md

 The server can be used in many different ways, the aim however is for high throughput applications such as simulations and games to talk to each other.
 With this server you can setup a versatile
-JSON message "broker" on your network or in the cloud.
+JSON message "repeater" on your network or in the cloud.

 # Overview